Forum Restaurant: History

 Yeung spent three years learning how to prepare abalone, investing heavily into the process.
 The Forum's special method of preparing abalone initially attracted Hong Kong officials and dignitaries.
 After businessman Yue-Kong Pao endorsed Yeung's cooking to Deng Xiaoping, the chef was requested to serve abalone to Deng and other state officials at the Diaoyutai Guesthouse in 1984.
 The politician later claimed that Yeung's abalone was the best he had ever had.
 In 1988, he was invited to Singapore to cook for a three-day banquet, serving more than a thousand meals and raising his profile outside of China.
 Yeung went on to cook for leaders like Jacques Chirac in 1995.

-In January 2014, the restaurant moved to the first floor of nearby Sino Plaza, as its original site at 485 Lockhart Road had been rented to Tsui Wah Restaurant instead, at HK$1.22 million per month for ten years.
+In January 2014, the restaurant moved to the first floor of nearby Sino Plaza, as its previous site at 485 Lockhart Road had been rented to Tsui Wah Restaurant instead, at HK$1.22 million per month for ten years.
 This was an increase of 70% compared with the Forum's rental charges.
 The same year, the Forum sued Fulum Group in April, alleging that their chain of seafood and dim sum restaurants infringed on their trademark.
 According to the lawsuit, "Forum" and "Fulum" sound similar and are written with the same Chinese characters.
-In July 2014, Fulum Group announced that a coexistance agreement had been reached with the Forum.
+In July 2014, Fulum Group announced that a coexistence agreement had been reached with the Forum.

+On 31 July 2023, the Forum announced on social media that Yeung had died at the age of 90 following an undisclosed illness.